Ga11u/tekna-workshop/mongodb/README.md

 From DockerDesktop you can see if the container is running:
 ![One MongoDB instance running](one_instance_dockerdesktop.png "One MongoDB instance running")

 Another alternative is to use the terminal.
-To check the running projects in docker, you can use the following.
-It lists the project and the number of containers, in this case, it will show only 1 container.
+To check the running projects in docker, you can use the following command.
+It lists the project and the number of containers (in this case, it will show only 1 container).
 ```sh
 docker compose ls
 ```